 - Delaware also maintains halfway houses for people who have completed treatment as they work on re-integrating into society.

-Delaware offers a several options for specialized treatment programs.
-The abuse of heroin and prescription painkillers is a major problem in Delaware, and because of this, there are clinics located across the state that specifically treat people suffering from opioid dependence.
+Delaware offers several options for specialized treatment programs.
+The abuse of heroin and prescription painkillers is a major problem in Delaware, and because of this, there are rehabilitation facilities located across the state that focus specifically on treating people suffering from opioid dependence.
 With the sole purpose of supporting residents seeking recovery from opioid addiction, methadone maintenance clinics provide medication-assisted treatment services across the state.

 - Gender-specific programs are of great value in terms of addiction treatment, as well as one’s progress in recovery.
 Both men-only and women-only programs are available all over the country, but women have more options, as there are even specific forms of gender-oriented programs.
 While women can seek treatment at almost any Delaware drug and alcohol treatment center, the state does offer rehabilitation programs specifically for women who are pregnant and for those with young children.

 - People with a dual diagnosis of a substance abuse disorder and a mental health disorder need comprehensive treatment in order to achieve a successful recovery.
 Delaware provides a number of dual diagnosis treatment options for residents with co-occurring disorders.
 There are two notable programs in Delaware that are specifically tailored towards people with a dual diagnosis.
 One is an inpatient program that serves the entire state, and the other is a continuous treatment program that operates in New Castle County.
 However, these are just two of the many respected dual diagnosis treatment programs within the state, and residents can find high-quality treatment from a Delaware drug rehab that effectively addresses both the substance use disorder and the mental illness simultaneously.